Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 2

 Nuggets vs. Lakers Betting Trends

-- These teams average a combined 233 points per game, 6.5 more points than this matchup's point total.
+- These teams score 233 points per game between them, 6.5 more than this game's total.

-- These teams give up 229.1 points per game combined, 2.6 more points than the total for this contest.
+- These teams surrender 229.1 points per game combined, 2.6 more points than the total for this matchup.

 - Denver has put together a 44-36-2 ATS record so far this year.

-- Los Angeles has covered 40 times in 82 chances against the spread this season.
+- Los Angeles has compiled a 40-39-3 record against the spread this season.

 Nuggets Player Props